SparkCharge’s ‘Shark Tank’ Appearance Seen As Major Breakthrough For Electric Cars

-SparkCharge is heading to Shark Tank in the hope of getting some national attention and possibly some cash to help the business grow.
+SparkCharge is heading to Shark Tank with the hope of getting some national attention and possibly some cash to help the business grow.
+The founders, Josh Aviv and Chris Ellis, along with chief engineer Richard Whitney, told WSYR-TV that it was a dream come true to pitch their product on the ABC reality show.

-But the New York-based outfit sees the appearance as something of a success in itself, a major moment for the burgeoning industry of electric vehicles.
-The company is one of four featured on the ABC reality show’s Season 12 premiere on Friday, showing off the portable charging unit prototype that it developed for electric cars.
-The founders, Josh Aviv and Chris Ellis, along with chief engineer Richard Whitney, told WSYR-TV that it was a dream come true to pitch their product on Shark Tank.
+The company is one of four featured on Shark Tank’s Season 12 premiere on Friday, where they’ll be showing off the portable charging unit prototype that it developed for electric cars.
+The New York-based outfit sees the appearance as something of a success in itself, a major moment for the burgeoning industry of electric vehicles.

 Ellis said they wanted to make sure they had a strong product before appearing on the show, knowing that the investors are looking for something ready to hit the market.

-“Because I’ve seen old episodes of Shark Tank and people come in and they get called out because all they want to do is get free publicity and they have no intention of getting a deal and we had every intention of getting a deal,” Ellis told the news outlet ahead of the episode’s airing.
+“Because I’ve seen old episodes of Shark Tank and people come in and they get called out because all they want to do is get free publicity and they have no intention of getting a deal and we had every intention of getting a deal,” Ellis told the outlet.

-SparkCharge has been promoting the Shark Tank episode on social media ahead of Friday’s airing, including a Twitter post where they touted the appearance as a big moment for the entire field.
-There has been a lot of attention around the fast growth of the industry, including a report last month from the New York Times that pointed out how battery prices are dropping faster than expected, and electric vehicles are on path to be just as affordable as their gasoline counterparts sooner than expected.
-Many automakers are still heavily reliant on government subsidies to compete in price with traditional, gas-powered cars, but the report suggested that the tide is turning on that front.
+SparkCharge has been promoting the Shark Tank episode on social media ahead of Friday’s airing.
+In a Twitter post, they touted the appearance as a big moment for the entire field.

-SparkCharge sees itself as part of a larger mission to push the entire model forward, using its social media presence to share stories about other breakthroughs for the sustainable automotive industry.

 An EV company on national television?
 Looks like electric vehicles are going from a novelty to a norm.
 We are thrilled to be part of such an important mission.